zhenyangli/online_action/CNN/README.md

 * Build caffe and pycaffe.
 The instructions for installing caffe are [here](http://caffe.berkeleyvision.org/installation.html).

 ##### Download the datasets and pre-trained models
+* Extract all the frames of each video into folders indicated in the annotations files, i.e. **tvseries/list_test.txt**

 * [Caffe model](http://caffe.berkeleyvision.org/installation.html) trained on tvseries dataset train split, download into **model** folder.